kartikcho/Vibe-music/README.md

 ## This is a complete project
-This is supposed to be an offline only project for showing front end development, there is no web raking involved for analytics.
-At least not yet, may continue this project in future if needed.
+This is supposed to be an offline only project for showing front end development, there is no web raking involved for analytics, at least not yet, may continue this project in future if needed.

 ### Website relies on:
-Jquery
+* Jquery
-Bootstrap 3
+* Bootstrap 3
-AngularJS
+* AngularJS